AIM Rule 26

 The Company holds regular board meetings and the Directors are responsible for formulating, reviewing and approving the Company’s strategy, budget and major items of capital expenditure.
 The Directors have established an audit committee, a nomination committee and a remuneration committee with formally delegated rules and responsibilities.

-Audit Committee
+Audit and Risk Committee

 Remuneration Committee